lauralgrima/FoMO_lickport/readme.md

 Port adapter → Cat5/6 patch cable → any one of the 6 numbered ports on the Breakout Board → USB/serial to the host PC running the pyControl GUI.
 Which port number you use just needs to match what you reference in the hardware definition file below.

 ## 5. Firmware — pyControl

-Three pyControl code files live alongside this guide in the repo (kept as separate files rather than duplicated here, so there's one source of truth):

 - **[`hex_port.py`](./hex_port.py)** — custom device class: a single cap-sensor + solenoid pair on one behaviour port (`DIO_A` for the touch sensor, `POW_A` for the solenoid).
 Note: this fixes a bug from the original version, `value()` referenced `self.input`, which was never set (the attribute is named `self.cap_sensor`) and would have raised `AttributeError` the first time it was called.
 - **[`hardware_definition.py`](./hardware_definition.py)** — instantiates the board and `port1 = Hex_port(...)`, wiring `'lick1'`/`'lick_off1'` events to the touch sensor.